ksj7924/CLBCat/README.md

 # CLBCat
 A Changing-Look Blazars Catalog (CLB Catalog) is compiled by Kang Shi-Ju.

+  In the catalog, partial, including but not limited to, the confirmed CLBs, the predicted CLBs;
+and these transitional blazars, or  the possible transitional blazars between the standard FSRQs and BL Lac types (EW-based classification);
+even also including the red or blue (quasars) blazars.

+Note:

+Dear professors, experts, readers, and potential beneficiaries:

+  The CLB Catalog is compiled manually, may have bugs，many shortcomings, and leave a lot to be desired.
+Better suggestions, more clues (references) are welcome to continuously improve the catalog.

+We again sincerely invite you to provide better suggestions and more clues (references) to continuously improve this directory.

+Best,

+Thanks very much !

+your Sincerely

+Shi-Ju  Kang on behalf of the coauthors

+e-mail: Email: kangshiju@alumni.hust.edu.cn

 Current Catalog Version: 0.000

 Repository Citations: https://github.com/ksj7924/CLBCat

 If you use CLBCat services for a publication, we would appreciate an acknowlegement of the form: